 You might like a philosophy major if you...

-As a solely undergraduate program, the faculty are able to focus on their teaching, student advisement, and research.
-Benefits of an undergraduate education in philosophy include the possibility of pursuing graduate work in law school, the ministry, philosophy, as well as careers in business and beyond.
-Moreover, studying philosophy offers advantages beyond these specific professions and the learning of philosophical concepts, texts, and history.
-Philosophy majors develop critical thinking skills (an important ability for employers), a reflective understanding of self and world and of the ways to responsibly engage, steward, critique, and improve our social institutions.
+Benefits of an undergraduate education in philosophy include the possibility of pursuing graduate work in law school, philosophy, religious studies, ministry as well as careers in business and beyond.
+Moreover, studying philosophy offers advantages beyond these specific professions.
+Philosophy majors develop critical thinking skills (an important ability for employers), a reflective understanding of self and world and of the ways to responsibly engage, steward, critique, and improve our communities.

 The Philosophy and Religious Studies Staff

 Public Forums / in the News